Boss-1s/generate-uuid/README.md

 * `version` - REQIURED - Version of UUID to generate.
 Avaliable versions are 1, 3, 4, 5, 6, and 7.

-> Note: Version 1 may pose a safety risk because it uses your network info.

 * `namespace` - optional - namespace of the UUID.
 Can be DNS, URL, OID, or X500.

 * `name` - optional - string that will be used to create the UUID.

 Do note that `name` and `namespace` are used with only UUIDv3 and UUIDv5.
+If used with a version other than v3 or v5, stdout will output a warning.

 ## Outputs